 DEPENDENCE ON THIRD PARTY PROGRAMMERS.
 EchoStar is dependent on third parties to provide EchoStar with programming.
 EchoStar's programming agreements have remaining terms ranging from one to ten years and contain various renewal and cancellation provisions.
 There can be no assurance that any of these agreements will be renewed or will not be cancelled prior to expiration of their original term.
-In the event that any such agreements are not renewed or are cancelled, there is no assurance that EchoStar would be able to obtain or develop substitute programming, or that such substitute programming would be comparable in quality or cost to EchoStar's existing programming as EchoStar.
+In the event that any such agreements are not renewed or are cancelled, there is no assurance that EchoStar would be able to obtain or develop substitute programming, or that such substitute programming would be comparable in quality or cost to EchoStar's existing programming.
+EchoStar's competitors currently offer substantially the same programming as EchoStar.
 The ability of EchoStar to compete successfully will depend on EchoStar's ability to continue to obtain desirable programming and attractively package it to its customers at competitive prices.
-See "EchoStar Communications Corporation -- Business -- Products and Services --DBS and Related Services -- Programming."
+See "EchoStar Communications Corporation -- Business -- Products and Services -- DBS and Related Services -- Programming."

 Pursuant to the Cable Television Consumer Protection and Competition Act of 1992 (the "Cable Act"), programming developed by vertically integrated cable-affiliated programmers generally must be offered to all potential buyers on fair and reasonable terms.
-EchoStar purchases a substantial percentage of its programming from cable-affiliated programmers.
+EchoStar anticipates purchasing a substantial percentage of its programming from cable-affiliated programmers.
 Certain of the restrictions on cable-affiliated programmers will expire in 2002 unless the FCC extends them.
 As a result, any expiration of, amendment to, or interpretation of, the Cable Act that permits the cable industry to discriminate in the sale of programming against competing businesses, such as that of EchoStar, could adversely affect EchoStar's ability to acquire programming or acquire programming on a cost-effective basis.
+Regulation and the need to obtain certain retransmission consents and copyright licenses may limit the ability of EchoStar to implement a local programming strategy in multiple markets.